Koningsdag: Festivities

 Koningsdag now sees large-scale celebrations, with many concerts and special events in public spaces, particularly in Amsterdam.
 An outdoor concert is held on Amsterdam's Museumplein, where as many as 800,000 people may gather.
 To aid visitors in returning home by train after the festivities, outdoor events must end by 20:00, and the Museumplein show by 21:00.
 The city centre is closed to cars, and no trams ride in the heart of the city; people are urged to avoid Amsterdam Centraal railway station and use other stations if possible from their direction.
 International trains that normally depart or terminate at Amsterdam Centraal are instead directed to a suburban stop.

 In recent years parties and concerts have been held the evening before Koningsdag.
 Until 2013, nightclubs across the Netherlands organised special events for what became known as Koninginnenacht (Queen's Night).
 Many young people celebrate in the streets and squares (and in Amsterdam, the canals as well) throughout the night, and after all-night partying join the crowds at the vrijmarkt.

 While King's Day celebrations take place throughout the Netherlands, Amsterdam is a popular destination for many revellers.
 Often the city's 850,000 residents are joined by up to 1 million visitors.
 In recent years Amsterdam authorities have taken some measures to try to stem the flow of visitors as the city became too crowded.

 Those taking part in Koningsdag commonly dye their hair orange or wear orange clothing in honour of the House of Orange-Nassau, which rules over the Netherlands.
 Orange-coloured drinks are also popular.
 This colour choice is sometimes dubbed "orange madness", or in Dutch, oranjegekte.
 A local Orange Committee member said of Koninginnedag in 2011:

 Friendships—and community—will be formed.
 For me that's really what Queen's Day is all about.
 It's not an outburst of patriotism, it's not even about the popularity of the royal family.
 It's about a sense of belonging.
 For one day, everybody is the same in Holland.
 Bright orange and barmy.

 Children celebrate with a variety of games including koekhappen (in which they catch spice cake dangling from a string in their mouths) and spijker poepen (in which they tie string around their waist with a nail dangling at one end, which they attempt to lower into a glass bottle).

+Festivals

+Many music festivals are also organised on King's Day.
+Major and well-known festivals include 538 Koningsdag, a music festival hosted since 1993 by the Dutch radiostation 538, Kingsland (since 2013), hosted in Amsterdam, Groningen and Rotterdam, Supersized Kingsday, a hardcore/hardstyle festival hosted since 2014 by B2S, Kingdance (Zwolle, formerly known as Queendance), hosted since 2010, and numerous techno festivals such as Oranjebitter (Rotterdam), Loveland van Oranje (Amsterdam), Oranjebloesem (Amsterdam), Free Your Mind Orange Edition/Kingsday (Arnhem, Breda).